 Last time I flew with Qatar Airways it was about 8 years ago and in economy.
 My key memory was how dreadful Doha airport was – it was a giant tacky duty-free shop plus endless smoking rooms.
 Well, things have changed!!!
 I was beyond delighted with my Qatar Airways Business Class experience and Doha airport is now giving Changi a run for its money!
-Here is my complete Qatar a380 Business Class Review including Doha Airport Lounge.
+Here is my complete Qatar Airways Business Class Review on the a380 including Doha Airport Lounge.

 Most importantly there was also proper champagne – Laurent.
 This is the kind of lounge that makes you want to get to the airport early.